simao-eugenio/shypn/doc/project/PROJECT_TYPES_EXPLAINED.md

 ## Overview

-When you click **"New Project"**, you'll see a dialog with three template options.
-Currently, these templates are **placeholders** - all projects are created the same way (empty).
-However, here's what each template is **intended** to provide in future implementations:
+**Status Update (2025-10-16):** Template dropdown has been **removed** from the New Project dialog.
+All projects are created empty.
+See `PROJECT_TEMPLATES_DECISION.md` for the rationale.

+**Current Behavior:** When you click **"New Project"**, you create an empty project.
+You then import data using the KEGG/SBML import panels.

+**Historical Note:** This document previously described template options that were never implemented.
+Templates are deferred until the file operations architecture matures.

 ---